 While attending the University of Florida (B.S. entomology), I was fortunate enough to take a grad level Herpetology course taught by Dr. Wayne King and Dr. Max Nickerson.
 That class was instrumental in broadening my scope of understanding for all reptiles.
 During that time, I also worked under Eugene and Cindy Bessette at Ophiological Services.
 For 3 years there, I gained valuable experience working with a variety of different species- but mainly Burmese pythons.
-My operation is rooted in Genes' principles and techniques.
-I am also fortunate to have befriended Bob Guerriere (Ancient Reproductions).
-Bob knows snake farming, and has generously imparted his knowledge over the years.
+My operation is rooted in Eugenes' principles, techniques, and a lot of his cages!

 Our 1,200 sq ft facility is located in the small town of Waldo, Florida just outside of Gainesville.
 We have a pecan orchard, fruit trees, and lots of grass to mow!
 And I can't imagine doing it any other way.
 We maintain several species of constrictors, but Reticulated pythons and Carpet pythons are our passion.
 I enjoy the challenge of keeping these awesome animals in captivity.
 Snake breeding is hard work!
 The satisfaction lies in growing a healthy collection which will not only thrive due to your efforts, but reproduce as well.